wavemotion-dave/A7800DS/README.md

 Philosophy :
 ----------
-For this particular emulator, I'm not striving for perfect emulation accuracy - the goal is to get as many games as close to perfectly playable as possible.
+For this particular emulator, I'm not striving for perfect emulation accuracy - the goal is to get as many games as close to playable as possible.
 Nothing else matters if the game won't run at near full speed with all the gameplay in-tact.
 The original baseline emulator (ProSystem) had some issues that were made more exaggerated with the port to the DS/DSi.
 Minor screen glitches or minor sound issues are secondary to making sure the game will actually run.
-If you're looking for a highly accurate emulator for the 7800 ProSystem, this isn't it - try MAME/MESS.
+If you're looking for a highly accurate emulator for the 7800 ProSystem, this isn't it - try MAME/MESS or A7800.
 But if you're looking to enjoy some classic 7800 console goodness on your DS/DSi then you've come to the right place!

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V3.6 : 04-Jun-2022 by wavemotion-dave
+  * Fix for XM detection so the newest Pac-Man Collecion (PMC-XM) works!
+  * Minor database cleanups so all the more recent games run.

 V3.5 : 12-Feb-2022 by wavemotion-dave
   * Across the board cleanup of code.
 Copyright notice added.
   * Fixed High-Score save on Time Salvo